animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 The third psychiatrist, the outpatient doctor, didn't.
 I don't remember his name either, as most of my memory was in deterioration, no longer the "high" or "drunk" effect that comes with benzos in the first weeks.
 A month into the benzos, I was in cognitive decline, and the euphoria was turning into grey cloud and fog, excruciating anxiety and fear, and terror.

 In the first month with him, I told him about all of these symptoms, and tried to relay the agony.
 I couldn't, or rather, he didn't care or believe.
-He thought the benzos would help.
+He only believed the benzos were needed.
 He argued they could be safely taken for years.

+I don't recall him ever asking about the "catatonia."
 At no point did he specify a tapering schedule, and I was begging him.

 In the next month, I told him I was brain damaged.
 He wanted to increase the dose.
 I begged him to taper, and he thought if I was having all those negative symptoms, that the dose must've been too low.
 He wanted to increase the dose.